3:00 – 4:30pm (EST) Live on Zoom

-The Feminist Art Project’s Affiliated Society Session at the College Art Association Conference 2021
+The Feminist Art Project’s Affiliated Society Session during the 2021 College Art Association Conference

 Co-Chairs: Anne Swartz, Savannah College of Art and Design; Connie Tell, Independent Curator, The Feminist Art Project